 Established in April 2017, PriSEC is an inter-governmental/ministerial platform chaired by H.E. the 1st Vice President of Islamic Republic of Afghanistan with representation from the private sector and international partners.
 PriSEC consists of an Executive Committee, a Secretariat, Working Groups (WGs) and with technical support from the World Bank Group.
-PriSEC was founded to implement the Private Sector Development National Priority Program (PSD-NPP, 2018-2021) as part of the Afghan Government’s commitments to the international community highlighted in Afghanistan’s National Peace and Development Framework (ANPDF).
+PriSEC was founded as part of the Afghan Government’s commitments to the international community highlighted in Afghanistan’s National Peace and Development Framework (ANPDF) and then in 2018, it was mandated to implement the key actions of the Private Sector Development National Priority Program (PSD-NPP, 2018-2021).
 PriSEC is a unique platform and the third-highest framework of Afghan Government to private sector and economic development.
 PriSEC is facilitating the implementation of priorities identified under the ‘Market Building’ pillar of the current ANPDF-II.

 Working closely with private sector membership organizations (i.e. federation, chambers, and unions), PriSEC identifies challenges and barriers to private sector development, mounts them into a reform action plan, and works hands in hand with Government, International Development Partners, and private sector to get those reforms implemented, monitored and completed.
 PriSEC aims to improve Afghanistan’s ranking in World Bank’s Doing Business Indicator (DBI) annual business environment report.